DadeJahnavi/Smart-Medication-Reminder/README.md

 - 👤 Add user login to web interface
 - 📈 Visual charts for logs

-## 👀 Preview

-> You can even add screenshots or demo GIFs here later!

 ## 🙌 Made With Love

 By a student who’s exploring **IoT, coding, and hardware hacking** 💚